TheCarsonWest/nerd-emoji/Calc/Local Linearity.md

 ## [[Tangent Lines]]

-A tangent line to a curve at a point is a line that "touches" the curve at that point and has the same slope as the curve at that point.
+A tangent line to a curve at point is a line that "touches" the curve at that point and has the same slope as the curve at that point.

 **Definition:**